 Can you guess what body part makes dogs especially suited to a social anxiety disorder sufferer?
 The eyes.
 When you are afraid of being embarrassed or are highly self-conscious, looking someone in the eye for longer than a second or two can be impossible.
 An emotional support dog will look into your eyes with nothing but love and gratitude.
 By practicing with your ESA dog, you will be taking the first step toward being able to look everyone in the eye.

 Society anxiety disorder can keep you from creating a satisfying life.
-The loyal, loving companion of an emotional support pet can turn your life in a new and positive direction.
+The loyal, loving company of an emotional support pet can turn your life in a new and positive direction.
+Can you get a service dog for social anxiety?
+You certainly can.
+Speak with your mental health professional to see if it’s the right step for you.